avaneev/biteopt/README.md

 effects), and are used to increase the diversity of solution approaches.
 In some instances a generator may produce an acceptable solution only once per 50 calls, but this solution may make a big difference in a long run.

+Some solution generators work well for discrete problems, but may perform poorly for continuous optimization; some are good for both.
+In the main 4-method flow-path, paths 0, 2, and 3 feature solution generators that solve discrete problems well - they are staple solution generators, while path 1 includes additional, less important, generators.
+An ability to solve discrete problems improves method's tolerance to noise.

 The availability of many solution generators seems to be essential for solving discrete and noisy problems.
 While generators 1, 2, 3 can be considered